“Sometimes it felt as if my brain was shuddering in my skull

 I realize that this is what most would consider a long letter.
 However, it is only a brief summation of my own personal experience.
 Please, especially those of you who are parents or grandparents, teachers or counselors, just take the two minutes it takes to read it, then just put it in the back of your mind.
 Or pass it on.

-As many of you know, several years ago I broke my wrist, which caused me to develop a rare condition known as Reflex Sympathetic Dystrophy.
+Several years ago I broke my wrist, which caused me to develop a rare condition known as Reflex Sympathetic Dystrophy.
 One of the medications I was given to try to control the pain was Effexor.
 Effexor is a serotonin reuptake inhibitor, or an SSRI.
 These drugs are commonly known as anti-depressants.
 Prozac is probably the most commonly known drug in this class.
 I was on this drug for less than 6 months when, for reasons of my own, I decided I wanted to get off.
-Thats when my nightmare began.
+That’s when my nightmare began.

 One cannot just stop taking these drugs.
 There is a tapering off process which must be followed.
 This is because there are very often serious and debilitating withdrawal symptoms.
 However, I was not told of these symptoms, and I now know that the doctor did not know about them, either.
 He told me only that nightmares were a common occurrence during this process, and that I might also experience “mild, flu-like” symptoms and “slight confusion.”
 During this initial, original prescribed tapering off process, which was supposed to take about 2 weeks, I experienced vivid and terrifying nightmares.
 I could not shake these off for hours after I had wakened.
 Since I was extremely tired, I napped a lot.
 Each time I napped, there would be a nightmare, and the process would repeat itself several times daily.
 I really was unprepared for their intensity and lasting after-images.